Leadership Effectiveness: How to Be a Better Leader

 We've studied which leadership skills are the most important to a follower.
 What do you think we found?
 Maybe "good communication," "motivational" or "highly committed"?

 Check out the descriptions below.
-Which one of these traits do you excel in?
-Which one doesn't come as naturally to you, and how can you lean on strong complementary partnerships for that trait?
+Which one of these areas do you excel in?
+Which one doesn't come as naturally to you, and how can you lean on strong complementary partnerships for that need?

 Building trust is the foundation for leading.
 Honesty, clarity and behavioral predictability all make up trust.
 Leaders must adopt the trait of trustworthiness and prioritize it as one of their most important skills -- because without it, people won't feel as confident to follow.